 What is Statutory Sick Pay (SSP)?

 Statutory Sick Pay, also known as SSP, is money given to an employee by an employer because they’re off work due to sickness.
 It makes sure that an employee continues to get paid if they're too ill to work.

-The employee has to have been off work for three consecutive workdays (this can include weekends, bank holidays and non-working days) but less than 28 weeks.
-If you’re an employer, you will start paying SSP on the 4th day that the employee has not worked.
+To be entitled to SSP, the employee has to have been off work for four consecutive workdays (this can include weekends, bank holidays and non-working days) but less than 28 weeks.
+If you’re an employer, you will start paying SSP on the fourth day that the employee has not worked.